Orthogonal Representation Learning for Estimating Causal Quantities: ORTHOGONAL REPRESENTATION LEARNING

-We immediately see that we can reduce error between $g^*(v)$ and $\hat{g}(v)$ by (1)~decreasing the dimensionality of the conditioning set $d_v$, (2)~decreasing the Lipschitz constant $C_v$ of the $g^*(v)$, and (3)~increasing the H\"older smoothness $s^v$.
+We immediately see that we can reduce the error between $g^{*v}(v)$ and $\hat{g}^v(v)$ by (1)~decreasing the dimensionality of the conditioning set $d_v$, (2)~decreasing the H\"older norm $L^v$ of the $g^{*v}(v)$, and (3)~increasing the H\"older smoothness $s^v$.

 \textbf{Heterogeneity trade-off.} In principle, all (1)-(3) can be optimized by choosing $V = \emptyset$, and, in this case, we recover a well-known \emph{semi-parametric efficient} estimator of APOs/ATE.
-However, we then lose all the \emph{heterogeneity} of the potential outcomes/treatment effect: Although the error $\norm{g^* - \hat{g}}_{L_2}^2$ gets smaller, the error between the ground-truth causal quantity and $\hat{g}$, $\norm{\xi^x_a - \hat{g}}_{L_2}^2$ or $\norm{\tau^x - \hat{g}}_{L_2}^2$, gets larger.
+However, we then lose all the \emph{heterogeneity} of the potential outcomes/treatment effect: Although the error $\norm{g^{*v} - \hat{g}^v}_{L_2}^2$ gets smaller, the error between the ground-truth causal quantity and $\hat{g}$, $\norm{\xi^x_a - \hat{g}^v}_{L_2}^2$ or $\norm{\tau^x - \hat{g}^v}_{L_2}^2$, gets larger.
 Thus, we get a trade-off between \emph{(i)~reducing the error of the second-stage estimation} and \emph{(ii)~reducing the error with the ground-truth}.

 \textbf{Structure-agnostic learner.} If we only care about the \emph{(ii)~reducing the error with the ground-truth}, the learner with $V = X$ is generally the best choice.
-That is, without any assumptions on the structure of covariates, $\hat{g}(x)$ provides a min-max optimal estimator of CAPOs/CATE \citep{balakrishnan2023fundamental,jin2024structure}.
+That is, without any assumptions on the structure of covariates, $\hat{g}^v(v)$ provides a min-max optimal estimator of CAPOs/CATE \citep{balakrishnan2023fundamental,jin2025structure}.
 Specifically, in this case, we implicitly rely on the ``worst-case'' scenario that a ground-truth causal quantity \emph{densely depends on the full covariate set} $X$.
 Yet, at the same time, we struggle with the curse of dimensionality.

 \textbf{Low-dimensional manifold hypothesis.} The CAPOs/CATE estimation can be greatly improved if we depart from the ``worst-case'' scenario and assume a low-dimensional manifold hypothesis.